Treading water

 Treading water or water treading is what a swimmer can do while in a vertical position to keep their head above the surface of the water, while not providing sufficient directional thrust to overcome inertia and propel the swimmer in any specific direction.
 As it expends less energy than traditional strokes, it is often used by swimmers to rest in between periods of exertion without having to leave the water.

 In figurative language, the expression "treading water" has become a metaphor for an effort expected to create motion, but which actually results in merely staying in one, possibly barely sustainable, place.

 Methods

 Any sort of movement that allows the swimmer to do this can be classified as treading water, but it is more efficient to move the arms and legs in a specific fashion.

 Non-swimmers often splash and kick in an effort to stay above the surface but their lack of technique along with shortness of breath and the panic factor make for a very ineffective method of treading water.
 They will usually tire quickly and not be able to stay above the surface very long.

 Experienced swimmers use a variety of techniques to stay above the surface.
-These techniques often involve sculling, flutter kick, and other unofficial techniques of staying above the surface.
+These techniques often involve sculling, the egg beater method, flutter kick, and other unofficial techniques of staying above the surface.